aguamonkey/QA-Devops-Project-Two-Which-Animal-/README.md

 ### *Future Improvements*:

-There are a number of improvements I would like to make given the time in the future:
+There are a number of improvements I would like to make given the time in the future.

 * I would implement selenium testing within my tests so that I could ensure that the site was tested in the most thorough way possible.
 * I would look at adding sounds and images to the site to give it a better look and feel.